 Jeanette Winterson's 'Oranges Are Not the Only Fruit' has elements of magical realism.
 It's a semi - autobiographical story that blends real - life experiences with fantastical elements like the protagonist's mother seeing visions.

 One of the best is 'One Hundred Years of Solitude' by Gabriel García Márquez.
-It weaves a complex web of generations in the Buendía family, with elements like a character who ascends to heaven while doing laundry.
+It weaves a complex web of generations in the Buendía family, filled with magical elements like a character ascending to heaven while doing the laundry.
 Another great one is 'The House of the Spirits' by Isabel Allende.
-It combines family saga with magical elements like the clairvoyant Clara.
+It combines family saga with political turmoil and elements such as clairvoyance.
+And 'Midnight's Children' by Salman Rushdie is also excellent, with its protagonist Saleem Sinai being born at the exact moment of India's independence and having special powers.